reeze/php-ext-embed/README.md

 1. PHP >= 5.2
 1. libelf-dev on *Nix

+> If you don't have permission to install libelf, you could compile one with your own
+> and try: `./configure --with-libelf=/path/to/your/libelf`

 ## Limitations

 1. Lib files are included by the order decleared in config.m4